MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 - `FullMutex`: The connection is opened in serialized threading mode.
 - `NoMutex`: The connection is opened in multi-threading mode.
 - `PrivateCache`: The connection will not participate in the shared cache, even if it's enabled.
-- `ReadWrite`: The connection can read and write data
+- `ReadWrite`: The connection can read and write data.
 - `SharedCache`: The connection will participate in the shared cache, if it's enabled.
 - `ProtectionComplete`: The file is encrypted and inaccessible while the device is locked.
 - `ProtectionCompleteUnlessOpen`: The file is encrypted until it's opened but is then accessible even if the user locks the device.